sapmentors/SITreg/README.md

 User=<user_on_HANAMDC>
 WebIDESystem=HANAMDC
 ```

+### Use of AppToAppSSO (optional)
+If you want to use AppToAppSSO as described in the Frontend section, you further must activate the SAML Authentication Method for the odataorganizer and odataparticipant.
+You do that by calling the XS Admin via the path:

+* /sap/hana/xs/admin/#/package/com.sap.sapmentors.sitreg.odataorganizer
+* /sap/hana/xs/admin/#/package/com.sap.sapmentors.sitreg.odataparticipant

+For the anonymous access you have to activate the SQL Connection Details via the path:

+* /sap/hana/xs/admin/#/package/com.sap.sapmentors.sitreg.odatapublic/sqlcc/public

+and also enable **Public (No Authentication Required)** access to the package odatapublic.
+You do this via the path

+* /sap/hana/xs/admin/#/package/com.sap.sapmentors.sitreg.odatapublic

 If you want to use the HANA MDC XSODATA Service in a HCP HTML5 app with App2AppSSO then follow the great Blog by Martin Raepple: [Principal Propagation between HTML5- or Java-based applications and SAP HANA XS on SAP HANA Cloud Platform](http://scn.sap.com/community/developer-center/cloud-platform/blog/2016/03/21/principal-propagation-between-html5-and-sap-hana-xs-on-sap-hana-cloud-platform).
 After you've did the setup you can adjust your destination and set